 How Long Do I Have To Make A Personal Injury Claim?

 I recently had to travel to a family funeral in Germany with my wife.
 We flew with KLM from Aberdeen to Cologne via Amsterdam.
 On the way there, we had one hour in Amsterdam Airport to catch our connecting flight.
 From previous experience, we knew this might be a problem.
 Schiphol is a sprawling airport.
 It is designed as a central hub with “spokes” going off from the centre and, on each spoke, there are up to 30 Gates.
 Gates with low numbers are close to the central hub and Gates with higher numbers are further out.
 On arrival at Amsterdam, we were on time.
 The aircraft’s parking stance was at Gate C18 and we understood we had to get to Gate D4.
 “C” and “D” are two different spokes, so we would have to get from one Gate to the other via the hub.
 When we checked the departure boards, we found that the departure Gate had been changed to D28.
-Travelator walkways on the spokes help to speed you on your way but, at the hub, we had to go through Security again and there was a snaking Continue Reading
+Travelator walkways on the spokes help to speed you on your way but, at the hub, we had to go through Security again and there Continue Reading

 Pedestrian RTA Claim from Aberdeenshire Illustrates Difficulty of Contributory Negligence